ruboto/ruboto.github.com/documentation.md

 # Getting started

+## Ruby

+* Install ruby or jruby if you don't already have it.
+JRuby has a very easy install process, or you can use rvm

+## Ruboto

+`gem install ruboto`

 ## Requirements

 * Install the JDK if it's not on your system already
-* Install jruby if you don't already have it.
-JRuby has a very easy install process, or you can use rvm
 * Install the Android SDK
 * Add the sdk to `$ANDROID_HOME` as an absolute path (Java does not expand tildes `~`)